rabeshi/eaamo-website/content/cfppolicyandpractice/_index.md

 ## Reviewing

 Submissions will be evaluated on the following criteria:

-- *Quality* of submission as measured by accuracy and clarity of the contribution and exposition.
+* _Quality of submission_ as measured by accuracy and clarity of exposition.
-- *Relevance* to the goal of the conference.
+* _Relevance_ to the goal of the conference.
-- *Novelty of domain*: we particularly encourage work that explores novel applications or uses novel approaches to study existing application domains.
+* _Novelty of domain:_ we particularly encourage work that explores novel applications or uses novel approaches to study existing application domains.
-- Submissions will also be evaluated based on either:
+* Submissions will also be evaluated based on either:
-  - *Potential for interdisciplinary follow-up work*.
-We welcome submissions with the potential to spark interdisciplinary collaborations,
+    * _Potential for interdisciplinary follow-up work._ We welcome submissions with the potential to spark interdisciplinary collaborations,
-  - *Presentation of domain-specific knowledge*.
-We especially welcome practitioners with interest or experience in translating between practical problems and academic research approaches.
+    * _Presentation of domain-specific knowledge._ We especially welcome practitioners with interest or experience in translating between practical problems and academic research approaches.

 Papers that are out of scope of the conference as evaluated by these criteria may be desk rejected.